 Methodology Requirement 3.e: Select a random sample of web pages and web page states, and include them for auditing.

 A randomly selected sample of web pages and web page states acts as an indicator to verify that the structured sample selected through the previous steps truly reflects the accessibility performance of the website.
-Confidence in the overall evaluation outcome increases when the evaluation results from both selection approachs correlate.
+Confidence in the overall evaluation outcome increases when the evaluation results from both selection approaches correlate.

 The number of web pages and web page states to randomly select is 10% of the structured sample selected through the previous steps, with a minimum of 5 instances of web pages and web page states.
 For example, if the structured sample resulted in 80 web pages and web page states, then the random sample size is 8 web pages and web page states.
 For structured samples of size 50 and below the random sample size is always 5 web pages and web page states (if the website is not smaller than that).